DucManhPhan/DucManhPhan.github.io/_post_preparation/2022-14-10-how-to-use-rxjava3.md

     - Cold Observable

+        An Observable begins emitting a sequence of times when the Observer subscribes to it, they are called cold observables.
+Cold observables always wait to have at least one observer subscribed to start emitting items.

         **A cold observable replays the emissions to each Observer**, ensuring that it gets all the data.
 Most data-driven observables are cold, and this includes the observables produced by the **Observable.just()** and **Observable.fromIterable()** factories.
 It means that **Observable** sources that emit finite datasets are usually cold.

         Using operations such as **map()** and **filter()** against a cold Observable preserves the cold nature of the produced observables.

     - Hot Observable

+        An Observable that begins emitting items before being connected to an observer is called a hot observable.
+With hot observables, an observer can subscribe and start receiving items at any time during the emission.
+With hot observables, the observer may received the complete sequence of items starting from the beginning or not.

         A hot observable is more like a radio station.
 It broadcasts the same emissions to all observers at the same time.
 If an Observer subscribes to a hot Observable, receives some emissions, and then another Observer subscribes later, that second Observer will have missed those emissions.
 Just like a radio station, if we tune in too late, we will have missed that song.

         Logically, a hot Observable often represent events rather than finite datasets.
 The events can carry data with them, but there is a time-sensitive component, and late subscribers can miss previously emitted data.

-        Below is the type of hot Observable.
     - ConnectableObservable

         It takes any **Observable**, even if it is cold, and makes it hot so that all emissions are played to all observers at once.
 To do this conversion, we simply need to call **publish()** on an **Observable**, and it will yield a **ConnectableObservable** object.

         Subscribing does not start the emission.
 We need to call the **connect()** method on the **ConnectableObservable** object to start it.
 This allows us to setup all our observers first, before the first value is emitted.
 It means that each emission goes to all observers simultaneously.
 Using ConnectableObservable to force each emission to go to all observers is known as multicasting.

         The **ConnectableObservable** is helpful in preventing the replaying of data to each Observer.
 You may want to do this when the replaying is expensive and you decide that emissions should go to all observers at the same time.
 You may also do it simply to force the operators upstream to use a single stream instance, even if there are multiple observers downstream.

         Multiple observers normally result in multiple stream instances upstream.
 But using publish() to return ConnectableObservable consolidates all the upstream operations into a single stream.
 For now, remember that ConnectableObservable is hot, and therefore, if new subscriptions occur after connect() is called, they will have missed emissions fired earlier.

 2. How to create an Observable